 8. Insert the glass capillary into the guide sleeve, allowing the glass capillary to contact the surface, holding it there with one hand in contact with the lapping film disk.
 Apply only enough pressure to keep the capillary in contact with the lapping film while polishing.

 9. Using the other hand, polish the capillary by moving the jig in a gentle circular motion for a couple of seconds on the orange lapping film disk (see figure 5).
-Pull the capillary up slightly and move to the white lapping film disk (1 um) and repeat to finish the polishing process.
+Then pull the capillary up slightly and move to the white lapping film disk (1 um) and repeat to finish the polishing process.

 10. Remove the capillary from the capillary jig.

 11. Wipe off the polished end with a wet Kimwipe.

 12. Examine the capillary under magnification.
 Repeat step 5 if needed, moving to the white film disk to finish the polishing process.